 - Related Entries

-The basic structure of the Aristotelian promissory theory is modified by Scholastic theorists, most importantly Aquinas (cf. Aquinas, ST II, q.88 & q.110).
-Aquinas used Aristotelian assumptions and techniques to expand and detail the theory, deriving from the intentions of the promiser and the underpinning virtues a ‘natural law’ governing promise keeping (cf. Gordley 1991, p.10ff).
+And the tradition is also later enlarged by Scholastic theorists, most importantly Aquinas. (cf. Aquinas, Summa Theologica II, q.88 & q.110) Aquinas used Aristotelian assumptions and techniques to expand and detail the theory, deriving from the intentions of the promisor and the underpinning virtues a ‘natural law’ governing promise keeping (cf. Gordley 1991: 10ff).

 The 17th Century saw the emergence of a new strand of moral theory, one that employed the notion of a mutual agreement or contract between the members of a community as a device for grounding moral principles.
 This ‘social contract’ movement also produced new approaches to promissory theory, but we should preface our discussion of these by distinguishing between two different types of projects that have historically occupied social contract theorists.